AVEVA/CONNECT-data-services-developer-docs/content/api-reference/event-type-store/event-type-store-reference-data-types.md

 <a id="opIdReferenceDataTypes_Bulk Delete Reference Data Type"></a>

 Deletes multiple ReferenceDataTypes and returns an Ok if successful.
-In the case where a deletion is invalid, it will be added to a child errors list while the ones that were succesful will be returned in the data.
+In the case where a deletion is invalid, it will be added to a child errors list while the ones that were successful will be returned in the data.

 <h3>Request</h3>